Dushivam/Test/README.md

 ## 🧠 Design Decisions

-Throughout the development of the **Blog API Project**, several key design decisions were made to ensure maintainability, scalability, and adherence to best practices.
+Throughout the development of the **Blog API Project**, several key design decisions were made to ensure maintainability, scalability, and adherence(change) to best practices.
 Below are some of the main considerations:

 ### 1. Layered Architecture

-A layered architecture was chosen to separate concerns and responsibilities across different layers:
+A layered architecture was chosen to separate responsibilities across different layers:
    - **Controllers** handle request validation and response.
    - **Services** encapsulate the business logic and orchestrate data interactions.
    - **Repositories** manage data access, keeping data logic isolated from other parts of the application.
-   - **Models** serve as data contracts, defining the structure and rules for each entity.
+   - **Models** serve as data templates, defining the structure and rules for each entity.

 This approach enables each layer to be independently tested, developed, and maintained, making the project more manageable.

 ### 2. Dependency Injection (DI)